Zelta-Deluxe/Zelta-Deluxe/README.md

 ## 🌺 Introduction

 - 👋 Hi!
-I'm Zelta, a game programmer and designer.
+I'm Zelta, an apprentice of game programmer and designer.
+Apprentice of who?
+Google.
 I love being active in my creative side, so I'm always working on new proyects and concepts.
 I code mods for **Friday Night Funkin'**.

 ## 🔮 What are my plans?